define957/About-ZHANG-Jiaqi/index.md

 🌱  I’m currently learning high-dimensional data inference, bayesian inference and Monte Carlo method.

-## My skil
+## My interested

 At the same time, I am also a programming enthusiast, welcome everyone to discuss R and Python related issues!
 I am very interested in statistics and machine learning programming and I always hope to make a statistical open-source Python algorithm package.
-If you are interested, we can work together.
+If you are interested, please contact me!
+We can work together.

 ##  How to reach me